2023 Solar Incentives Guide for Lawrence, OH - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering is an incentive you can get after your solar system is up and running.
-If you have a net metering agreement in place with your Lawrence utility company, they will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some locations, this is a dollar-for-dollar credit, while in others you might be refunded a percentage of the value.
+- Net Metering: Net metering becomes relevant after your solar system is up and running.
+If you have a net metering agreement with your Lawrence utility company, they will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some places, this credit is dollar-for-dollar, while in others you might make back a percentage of the value.

 Federal Solar Incentives

-When you think about solar incentives, you likely think of federal incentives first.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of your solar system's cost.
+When you think about solar incentives, you probably think of federal incentives first.
+A federal incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a given percentage of the cost of your solar system.

 State & Local Solar Incentives

-Some solar incentives may be provided by state and local governments.
-As with federal incentives, these may include tax credits, rebates and more.
-The incentives — which may be handled by your county or municipality, or by the state of Ohio — might be offered on an ongoing basis, or for only a limited time.
+Some solar incentives are often also provided by state and local governments.
+Similar to federal incentives, these can include rebates, tax credits and more.
+Incentives may be provided by your county or municipality, or by the state of Ohio.
+Some incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Lawrence

-The nationwide use of solar energy has gone up significantly in the last 15 years, in part thanks to the growth in the number of solar incentives.
-You might receive these incentives from your local utility company, the federal government or the Ohio government.
-Contact your local solar panel installation expert today to learn more and to save the most money possible on solar panels for your Lawrence home.
+Nationwide solar energy use has significantly increased in the past 15 years, in part thanks to the proliferation of solar incentives.
+You may get these incentives from your local utility company, the Ohio government or the federal government.
+Speaking with your local Lawrence solar panel installation expert is a great first step towards getting the most money possible when you switch to solar energy.

 EcoWatch's Lawrence, OH Solar Incentives FAQs